Caffeine and sleepPrint this page

-A review of the research suggests that caffeine may be effective at improving performance in those who are suffering from jet lag82.
-However, for those taking short stopovers of 1-2 days in a different time zone, adapting to the local clock may not the best strategy.
-Sensible naps, combined with a moderate intake of caffeine during times of appropriate wakefulness and short-term use of sleeping aids, appear to be the most effective ways to maintain alertness and sleep in these situations82.
+A review of the research suggests that caffeine may be effective at improving performance in those who are suffering from jet lag85.
+However, for those taking short stopovers of 1-2 days in a different time zone, adapting to the local clock may not be the best strategy.
+One study suggests that sensible naps, combined with a moderate intake of caffeine during times of appropriate wakefulness and short-term use of sleeping aids, appear to be the most effective ways to maintain alertness and sleep in these situations85.

 This information is intended for Healthcare professional audiences.